Case study · Aerospace & manufacturing

 I’m a 10-person business.
 How is this relevant to me?

-Does Orchestrix only do large IT transformation programmes?
+Does Orchestrix only do large IT programmes?

 How long did this take?

-The full transformation programme ran over two years, which is right for a global manufacturing group across five countries.
+The full programme ran over two years, which is right for a global manufacturing group across five countries.
 A licence audit and consolidation for a small UK business typically takes weeks, not years.
 The duration scales with the complexity of the estate and the number of live vendor contracts that need timing against their natural expiry dates.

 Can Orchestrix really handle enterprise-scale engagements solo?